DreamPurchaseZnz/English_learning/words about life3.md

 The new management intends to institute a number of changes The institution of new safety procedures
-We have been instructed that a decision will not be made before the end of week
+We have been instructed that a decision will not be made before the end of week a flight instrument
+He has just distangled herself from a painful relationship It's intended that production will start at the end of the month The intense interest/desire/ anger intensity of feeling/concentration/relief
+This case has been intensively studied intensively farmed land
+I am so intent on my work that I didn't notice the time His eyes were suddenly intent
+I have no intention of going to the wedding
+The road to hell is paved with good intentions
+The world is becoming increasingly interdependent